vmleon/oci-multiplayer-old/livelabs/devops/rollback/rollback.md

 ## Task 2: Build and Deploy

-1. Go to OCI DevOps Build Pipeline.
+1. Go to OCI DevOps Build Pipeline and click on the Build Pipeline as you did in the previous lab.

   ![DevOps Build Pipeline button](./images/devops-build-pipeline-button.png)

-2. Click **Start manual run**
+2. Click **Start manual run**.

   ![DevOps Build Pipeline Start ](./images/devops-build-pipeline-start.png)

 3. Click **Start manual run** to confirm on the parameters screen.
+It might take up to 15 minutes.

   ![DevOps Build Pipeline Start ](./images/devops-build-pipeline-start-run.png)

-4. After a successful build execution of the pipeline
+4. After a successful build execution of the pipeline.

   ![DevOps Build Pipeline Success](./images/devops-build-pipeline-success.png)